MoiraeSoftware/myriad/docs/content/_index.md

 # Myriad

-Myriad is a code generator, it can take an arbitrary file and uses it to produce actual F# code.
-The file can be anything from a plain txt file to an F# file.
+Myriad is a code generator, it can take an arbitrary file and uses it to produce F# code.
+The file can be anything from a plain txt file to an F# file to anything else.

 Myriad can be used via MSBuild as part of a your project file, or standalone from its CLI tool.